psin007/FootballWC/README.md

 scorers.
 If the name entered is invalid then the user is prompted to re-enter.
-If the name re-entered is invalid then a default value is allocated, e.g. player-1-Ghana The system will then offer the user the following menu options and you must display a text based menu that uses the Scanner class to obtain input from the keyboard:
+If the name re-entered is invalid then a default value is allocated, e.g. player-1-Ghana The system will then offer the user the following menu options and you must display a text based menu that uses the Scanner class to obtain input from the keyboard:<br/>
 A. Play Preliminary Stage
 B. Play Final
 C. Display Teams